PaulSweeney89/P-S-Tasks/Project-Iris/README.md

 ## Development of the Program *analysis.py* ##
 ----------------------------------------------------------------------------------------------------------------------------

-As part of the project, the 3 main tasks of the program is:
+As part of the project, the 3 main tasks of the program is to:

 1.  - [x] output a summary of each variable to a single text file
-2.  - [x] saves a histogram of each variable to png files
+2.  - [x] save a histogram of each variable to png files
-3.  - [x] outputs a scatter plot of each pair of variables
+3.  - [x] output a scatter plot of each pair of variables

 **1. Summary of Dataset Variables**